 Call flow tips:

-- When the automated system answers, say "agent" or press 0 repeatedly to skip menus faster.
+- When the automated system picks up, say "agent" or press 0 repeatedly to skip the menu tree faster.

-- Avoid calling Monday mornings and the day after federal holidays.
-Those are the busiest windows by a wide margin, based on consistent user reports on Reddit and Trustpilot.
+- Mondays and the day after federal holidays are the busiest.
+Mid-morning on Tuesday or Wednesday tends to have shorter hold times based on user reports across Reddit and Trustpilot.

-- If your issue involves a missing package, ask specifically for a "Package Research Case" to be opened.
-That phrase triggers a formal investigation rather than a generic callback.
+- If your issue involves a lost package, ask specifically for a "Missing Mail" case to be opened.
+That phrase triggers a different internal process than a general complaint.

-USPS does not publish a direct email address.
-All written contact goes through their online form.
+USPS does not publish a direct email address for public use.
+All written contact goes through the web form at usps.com/help/contact-us.htm.

 | Purpose | Where to Submit | Average Response Time |